Age of Empires: The Age of Kings: Development

 The vast majority of content from Age of Empires II: The Age of Kings was ported to the DS, in what Official Nintendo Magazine described as a huge task.
 The sole exception was said to be the political scheming in the PC version, though there was still some contained in the DS counterpart.

 Reception

 Age of Empires: The Age of Kings has received an average score of 80.0% at GameRankings (based on 45 reviews), and an average score of 80/100 at Metacritic (based on 38 reviews).
-IGN gave it an 8.2/10, saying that the gameplay was solid, although they stated that it should have had more civilizations and online play.
+Both IGN and GameSpot gave it an 8.2/10, saying that the gameplay was solid, although they stated that it should have had more civilizations and online play.
 Both IGN and Electronic Gaming Monthly each gave it a Game of the Month award.
 It received an award for "Best Game Design" Elan award in the inaugural Canadian Awards for the Electronic & Animated Arts on September 14, 2006.
 It was also nominated for 2006 BAFTA (British Academy of Film and Television Award): Best Strategy Game.